A caregiver — Grace is a Christian AI companion for caregivers

 Grace Hears You First

-Before anything about the person you're caring for, Grace hears you.
-The caregiver is not just a supporting character in someone else's story.
-You are the one Grace is talking to.
+Before anything about the person you’re caring for, Grace hears you.
+The caregiver is not just a supporting character in someone else’s story.
+You are the one she’s talking to.

 Anticipatory Grief Is Real